git-lfs/git-lfs/rpm/INSTALL.md

 BUILDROOT directories are used during the build process.
 The final RPM ends up in the RPMS directory and a source-rpm in SRPMS.

-In order to expedite installing all dependencies (mainly ruby-ronn and golang) and download any needed files a build_rpms.bsh script is included.
+In order to expedite installing all dependencies (mainly pandoc and golang) and download any needed files a build_rpms.bsh script is included.
 This is the **RECOMMENDED** way to build the rpms.
 It will install all yum packages in order to build the rpm.
 This can be especially difficult in CentOS 5 and 6, but it will build and install a suitable golang/ruby so that git-lfs can be built.

 Simple run: